DevNetSandbox/sbx_multi_ios/docs/labs/metrics-grafana.md

 | password | cisco |

 ```
-cp sample-nxos-config.txt
 virl ssh nx1
 ```

-Explore some `show telemetry` commands.
+After you paste in the config, explore some `show telemetry` commands.
 You should see if we are successfully sending telemetry data.

 ## Pipeline Overview
 [Pipeline](https://github.com/cisco/bigmuddy-network-telemetry-pipeline) is an open source telemetry receiver for IOS XR and NXOS.